A New Approach to Laplacian Solvers and Flow Problems: Introduction

 \section{Introduction}

-\textbf{Voltage and flow problems.} Laplacian matrices of graphs are fundamental.
-Solving linear systems of equations in these matrices constitutes the back-bone of many algorithms with applications to a wide variety of fields, such as computer science, machine learning, electrical engineering, operations research, computer vision, network analysis, and computational biology.
-Laplacian solvers capable of providing a $\varepsilon$-approximation in the Laplacian-modified $\ell_2$ norm with a quasi-linear running time $\tilde O(m\log^c n \log 1/\varepsilon)$ --- where $n$ and $m$ are the number of vertices and edges in the graph, respectively, $c$ is a constant greater than $0$, and where the $\tilde O$ notation hides $\log\log n$ factors --- have recently been used to break longstanding barriers in a wide list of fundamental graphs problems.
-See \cite{S11,V13} for surveys on these solvers and their applications.

-When a weighted graph is viewed as an electric circuit where each weighted edge represents a resistor and where each vertex represents a node to which some external current is applied, solving linear systems of equation in the Laplacian matrix of the graph corresponds to computing the voltages induced to each node by the external currents.
+\underline{Voltage and flow problems.} Laplacian matrices of graphs are fundamental.
+Solving linear systems of equations in these matrices constitutes the back-bone of many algorithms with applications to a wide variety of fields.
+See \cite{S11,V13}.
+When a weighted graph is viewed as an electric circuit, where weighted edges represent resistors and vertices represent nodes to which some external current is applied, solving linear systems of equations in the Laplacian matrix of the graph corresponds to computing the voltages induced to each node by the external currents.
 For this reason, we refer to the Laplacian problem as the ``voltage problem."
-Alongside with the problem of computing the voltages is the problem of computing the current induced across each resistor, which we refer to as the ``flow problem."
-The two problems are related by Ohm's law --- which says that electric flows are induced by voltage differences across the nodes --- and they both can be casted in the form of quadratic optimization problems.
+Along with the problem of computing the voltages is the problem of computing the current induced across each resistor, which we refer to as the ``flow problem."
+The two problems are related by Ohm's law---which says that electric flows are induced by voltage differences across the nodes---and they both can be cast in the form of quadratic optimization problems.
 The voltage problem is an unconstrained problem to find the voltage assignment that maximizes the quadratic Laplacian form.
-The flow problem is a constrained optimization problem to find the flow assignment that minimizes the circuit energy while satisfying Kirchhoff's conservation law.
+The flow problem is a constrained problem to find the flow assignment that minimizes the circuit energy and satisfies Kirchhoff's law.
 The voltage problem is the dual of the flow problem.
-Recently, the voltage problem has received more attention than the flow problem, despite the fact that voltages are defined up to differences --- Laplacian solvers aims at computing the \emph{unique} set of voltages that sums to zero --- while flows are uniquely defined.